-|TARANTULAS are not just scary-looking, but sometimes scary big!
+Tarantulas are scary-looking, but sometimes scary big— up to 12 inches across!
 Would you want to meet one on a dark and stormy night?
 Or even a bright, sunny day?
 You may not want to hold one, either, but, their bad reputation is undeserved.
-That’s because tarantulas don’t bite unless they have to and will retreat, if possible (so just let them move away).
-If forced to bite in self-defense, it’s usually no worse than a bee’s sting.
+That’s because tarantulas don’t bite unless they have to and will retreat, if possible.
+If forced to defend themselves, the bite is usually no worse than a bee’s sting.
 There’s no record of a human ever dying from a tarantula bite.
-They’re beneficial backyard wildlife because they feed on sowbugs, pillbugs and other garden pests.
-Tarantulas are also a popular pet, but make plans for them in your Will —females can live 40 years!
-In the U.S., they’re found in the South and West.
+They’re beneficial backyard wildlife because they feed on sowbugs, pillbugs, and other garden pests.
+They’re also a popular pet, but make plans for them in your Last Will and Testament—females can live forty years!
+In the United States, they’re found in the South and West.
 Learn all about spiders

 Bats are very beneficial.
-Those that eat insects feast on such pests as mosquitos, gnats, flies and some of agriculture’s most damaging insects.
-A single bat consumes up to 6,000 insects per night!
-In a laboratory setting, Little Brown Bats gobbled up 600 mosquitoes per hour!
+Those that eat insects feast on such pests as mosquitos, gnats, flies, and some of agriculture’s most damaging insects.
+A single bat consumes up to six thousand insects per night!
+In a laboratory setting, Little Brown Bats gobbled up six hundred mosquitoes per hour!
 Nectar eating bats of the Southwest help pollinate plants.
-Fruit eating bats in other parts of the world are vital to the continued existence of some crops.
+Fruit-eating bats in other parts of the world are vital to the continued existence of some crops.
 Learn all about bats

-|SNAKES are slithery, alien-looking, always startling and the bigger they are, the scarier they are.
-But, did you know that almost all snakes in the U.S. are harmless to humans?
-Only three kinds are venomous and even those aren’t typically aggressive.
-In fact, all snakes are afraid of humans and just want to keep away from us.
-Of course, we don’t want venomous ones living too close to our houses, but snakes are beneficial by helping to keep rodent populations under control.
-As for their constantly flicking tongue — snakes use their tongue to “taste” their environment.
-The scary-looking snake shown above is a harmless Queen Snake tasting whatever chemical molecules are in the air, including those of the human holding the camera.
+Snakes are slithery, alien-looking, always startling, and the bigger, the scarier.
+But, did you know that almost all US snakes are harmless to humans?
+Yes, they’ll bite, but only when they’re startled or in self-defense.
+In the US, just three kinds are venomous, and even those aren’t typically aggressive.
+In fact, all snakes are afraid of humans and just want to keep away.
+Of course, we don’t want venomous ones living too close to our houses, but snakes are beneficial because they help to keep rodent and other pest populations under control.
+As for their continually flicking tongue, they’re using it to “taste” their environment through chemical receptors located there.
+The scary-looking snake shown above is a harmless Queen Snake tasting whatever molecules are in the air, including those of the human holding the camera.
 Learn more about snakes

-Have you ever seen VULTURES slowly circling above, even in the city?
-It can happen if they detect something interesting there.
-For a vulture, “interesting” usually means something dead or dying.
-They’re harmless to humans, but people fear them because they’re large predatory birds, they go about in large flocks, and they’re considered disgusting because they eat dead things, including roadkill.
-They’re also thought to spread diseases when, in truth, they help prevent them: If every wild animal that dies was left rotting on the ground, all the viruses, bacteria and other pathogens contained in them would be dispersed into the environment.
-Vultures eat all that and it’s gone for good.
-The U.S. has three species: Black Vulture, Coragyps atratus; Turkey Vulture, Cathartes aura; California Condor, Gymnogyps californianus.
+Have you ever seen vultures slowly circling above?
+They’re seeking animals that are dead or dying.
+Although harmless to humans, people still fear them because they’re large predatory birds, they go about in flocks, and are considered disgusting because they eat dead things, including roadkill.
+They’re also thought to spread diseases when, in truth, they help prevent them: Just image if all wild animals that died were left rotting on the ground, how all the viruses, bacteria and other pathogens contained in them would be dispersed into the environment.
+Vultures are beneficial because they eat all that, and it’s gone for good.
+The US has three species: Black Vulture, Coragyps atratus; Turkey Vulture, Cathartes aura; and California Condor, Gymnogyps californianus.
 Learn more about birds

-|SCORPIONS are creepy!
-Just look at those claws, and that stinger looks seriously devilish!
-Isn’t it lucky, then, that they aren’t aggressive?
-Their venom is meant to quickly immobilize prey and they don’t sting humans without provocation.
-In the U.S. there are about 50 species and not all of them even sting.
-Those that do can deliver a painful experience, but only one is known to be (very rarely) fatal to humans.
-Unlike most invertebrates, scorpion mothers give birth to live young and care for them.
-Scorpions are beneficial insects that feed on other insects, including plant pests and biting flies.|
+Scorpions are disturbing!
+Look at those claws, and that stinger looks seriously wicked!
+Isn’t it fortunate, then, that they aren’t aggressive toward humans?
+Their venom is meant to quickly immobilize prey, and they don’t sting humans without provocation.
+In the US there are about fifty species and some don’t sting at all.
+Those that do can deliver a painful experience, but only one is known to be (and very rarely) fatal to humans.
+Unlike most invertebrates, they give birth to live young and care for them.
+Scorpions are beneficial distant cousins to spiders and feed on insects, spiders, other arthropods, and sometimes even small mice.